 The Sovereign Military Order of Malta has concluded more than 70 concordats with countries worldwide.
 Called “cooperation agreements”, these treaties let it deliver state-funded social services in accordance with Catholic doctrine.
 This religious order is “sovereign” when it deals with nation states, but not when it deals with the Vatican.
 It is firmly controlled by the pope.

 Concordats are no longer agreements between the pope and a Catholic king, as they were when they began.
 Now they are being extended to countries without a Catholic majority, or even a Christian majority.

-The Vatican alliance with the US Evangelicals to outlaw contraception has worldwide repercussions.
-It solidifies domestic opposition to US contributions to health clinics in developing countries and the UN population Fund.
-It also helps cut off funding for contraception on a global scale.
-This alliance has now been extended to include the large Russian Orthodox Church and the Chief Rabbinate of Israel.
+The Vatican alliance with the US Evangelicals to outlaw contraception has limited access to contraception worldwide.
+It has made the US public reluctant to contribute to health clinics in developing countries and to the UN population Fund.
+This alliance was then extended to include the large Russian Orthodox Church and the Chief Rabbinate of Israel.
 Now the Vatican — doubtless with its eye on China — is making overtures to the Buddhists.